 That's it!
-Then you could use it in ipython or your preferred REPL!
+Then you can use it in ipython (or your preferred REPL)!
 Just call the function to instantiate the generator and, whenever you want another transaction, call

 Forcing animations on non-interactive consoles (like Pycharm's)

-Pycharm's python console do not report itself as "interactive", so I've included a
+Pycharm's python console for instance do not report itself as "interactive", so I've included a

 Do note that this console is heavily instrumented and has more overhead, so the outcome may not be as fluid as you would expect.

 - This whole project was implemented in functional style;

 - It does not declare even a single class;

 - It uses extensively (and very creatively) python Closures and Generators, they're in almost all modules (look for instance the spinners factories and spinner_player 😜);

 - improve test coverage, hopefully achieving 100% branch coverage